Aligning Top-Level Messaging

 African American, Black

 Either is acceptable for an American of African heritage, depending upon the subject's preferences or the context of the document.
-Do NOT hyphenate African American (or any other dual heritage term) when used as an adjective.
-Black IS capitalized.
+AP no longer hyphenates African American, even when used as an adjective.
+In keeping with new AP style, Black is capitalized.
 And remember that the terms are not always interchangeable, as not all Black Americans trace their ancestry to Africa.

 Alumnus, alumni, alumnae